ob-climate/ob-climate.github.io/_pages/about.md

 **As a Climate Change Communicator, I focus on the broad strokes of climate change, Which can best be summed up in 7 Questions**:

--What is Climate Change?
+1. What is Climate Change?

--Why is it occurring?
+2. Why is it occurring?

--How do we know what we know?
+3. How do we know what we know?

--Where will the impacts be felt?
+4. Where will the impacts be felt?

--When will impacts begin?
+5. When will impacts begin?
 Have they already?

--Who is responsible?
+6. Who is responsible?

 and of course...

-*What can I do about it!*
+7. *What can I do about it!*

 Through quality data and good science, we can answer these questions, and all the new ones that arise as a result!